 This is the first study to identify cruel media-based experiences as a unique form of trauma.
 Among other things, her contributions include two new psychological constructs – ‘mediated representation assimilation’ and ‘traumatic media misrepresentation.’
 She continues to research these topics, is currently writing a book on media-based trauma, and has a support group for survivors of this type of traumatic experience.

-Dr. Christine is the founder of Voices for Dignity, a nonprofit organization that promotes online kindness and compassion, and that contributes resources and advocacy for marginalized populations as well as survivors of public shaming, dehumanization and exploitation.
-She is also the founder of victimblaming.com
+Christine is the founder of Voices for Dignity, a nonprofit organization that promotes online kindness and compassion, and that contributes resources and advocacy for marginalized populations as well as survivors of public shaming, dehumanization and exploitation.
+She is also the founder of victimblaming.com.

 Her unusual expertise and insight comes from her own experience.
 In an unexpected, harrowing life twist years ago, Christine became a survivor of cult-based human trafficking.
 When she finally decided it was time to share her story, she went through exploitative misrepresentation and humiliation in the media.
 However, her recovery from this experience resulted in post-traumatic growth and launched her personal quest to turn her life’s darkest moments into something that would make a difference in the world.
 She is a passionate educator on her media-based research topics as well as the life-or-death importance of treating others with kindness and dignity.

-Discussing my research on a podcast about Cancel Culture
+Discussing her research on a podcast about Cancel Culture

-She is a certified Sexual Assault Victim’s Advocate (UCASA), a Certified Clinical Trauma Specialist (CCTS-I), and a Certified Clinical Trauma Specialist for Sex Trafficking and Exploitation (CCTS-STE).
+She is a certified Sexual Assault Victim’s Advocate (UCASA), a Certified Clinical Trauma Specialist (CCTS-I), and is a Certified Clinical Trauma Specialist for Sex Trafficking and Exploitation (CCTS-STE).
+She is also a Certified Trauma and Resiliency Life Coach through the Arizona Trauma Institute.

-She currently lives in Southern Utah with her husband where she is an intermediary between the FLDS people and the United Effort Plan trust, which was formerly their religious land trust.
+She currently lives in Colorado City, AZ with her husband where she has a small animal sanctuary, a is an intermediary between the FLDS people and the United Effort Plan trust, which was formerly their religious land trust.

 EDUCATION